soul-traveller/read_image_patch_colors/index.md

 1. Create a `.ti1` file so that one may use ArgyllCMS `printtarg` command and generate a target using the colors of the image, which then can be used with ArgyllCMS `chartread` and `colprof` to create a printer profile.<br>
 	- Workflow:<br>
-Read image with script → input `.ti1` to `printtarg` → Print generated Target image without color management → input `.ti2` to `chartread` then read target paches with colorimeter → input `.ti3` to `colprof` → output profile.
+Read image with script → input `.ti1` to `printtarg` → Print generated Target image without color management → input `.ti2` to `chartread` then read target patches with colorimeter → input `.ti3` to `colprof` → output profile.

 2. Create a `.ti2` file so that one may use ArgyllCMS `chartread`, and use a colorimeter to read the color values using the original SpyderPrint Targets, which then can be used with ArgyllCMS `colprof` to create a printer profile.
 	- Workflow:<br>
-Read image with script → Print original SpyderPrint Target image without color management → input `.ti2` to `chartread` then read target paches with colorimeter → input `.ti3` to `colprof` → output profile.
+Read image with script → Print original SpyderPrint Target image without color management → input `.ti2` to `chartread` then read target patches with colorimeter → input `.ti3` to `colprof` → output profile.

 3. Create a `.ti1` file so that one may use ArgyllCMS `fakeread` command using colors of the image, which then can be used with ArgyllCMS `colprof` to create a simulated profile.<br>
 	- Workflow:<br>